Stability results for symmetric jump processes on metric measure spaces with atoms. Long version: The auxiliary space

-Suppose $M=\mathbb{Z}^1$, $d$ is the Euclidean metric, and $\mu$ is the counting measure.
+\begin{example} \textbf{The integer lattice.} Suppose $M=\mathbb{Z}^1$, $d$ is the Euclidean metric, and $\mu$ is the counting measure.
+The original space and auxiliary space for this $(M, d, \mu)$ are shown in Figure \ref{IntegerLatticeFigure}.
 Every $x \in M$ is an atom, so every point is replaced with a rooted tree-like structure in the auxiliary space.
 Each infinite path to the bottom in one of these trees is an element of $\Mhat$.